-11. Public Hearings:
+9. Public Hearings:

-- 11.1 The Tribunal intends later to make appropriate public statements in relation to which aspects of the Inquiry require to be or are likely to be pursued in the course of future public sittings. - 11.2 The Tribunal will hold public oral hearings as necessary to allow it to carry out its work.
+- 9.1 The Tribunal will hold public oral hearings as necessary to carry out its work.
 Such hearings shall be in public save as may be otherwise decided by the Tribunal in accordance with law.
-Counsel will make an opening statement on behalf of the Tribunal in advance of the public hearings and before they first commence. - 11.3 The Tribunal shall decide which of the relevant Terms of Reference, or which issues within any of those terms, will be the subject of any public sitting as it thinks appropriate having regard to the progress of its investigations and enquiries to date and having regard to the material and witnesses available to it at any particular point in time.
+Counsel will make an opening statement on behalf of the Tribunal in advance of public hearings. - 9.2 The Tribunal shall decide which issues within Term of Reference (p) of the Tribunal, will be the subject of any public sitting as it thinks appropriate having regard to its investigations and enquiries and having regard to the material and witnesses available to it at any particular time.

-12. Service of Evidence:
+10. Service of Evidence: